title Factor

 Specific titles outperform abstract ones because they make a concrete promise the viewer can evaluate.
 A title with a number, a name, or a specific claim gives the viewer a reason to click right now instead of thinking 'I'll watch that later' and never coming back.

-Each value below shows two numbers when available: Regular/Shorts is the effect on a typical video, and Top 10% is the effect on videos in the top 10% of views (from a quantile regression).
-Use the Top 10% column to see factors that disproportionately help videos that go big.
+Each value below shows two numbers when available: Regular/Shorts is the effect on a typical video, and Top 10% is the effect on the videos that broke out (top decile of views).
+Use the Top 10% column to see what disproportionately helps videos that go big.

 Vague

-Regular +57% Shorts +19% Top 10% +33% SIGNIFICANT p = 0.021 · vs. average
+Regular +33% Shorts +9% Top 10% +30% trend only · vs. average

 Real examples from the dataset